wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 # Introduction

-{{RFC8806}} provides "a method for the operator of a recursive resolver to have a complete root zone locally, and to hide queries for the root zone from outsiders.
-The basic idea is to create an up-to-date root zone service on the same host as the recursive server, and use that service when the recursive resolver looks up root information."
+{{RFC8806}} provides "a method for the operator of a recursive resolver to have a complete IANA root zone locally, and to hide queries for the IANA root zone from outsiders.
+The basic idea is to create an up-to-date IANA root zone service on the same host as the recursive server, and use that service when the recursive resolver looks up root information."

-While {{RFC8806}} behavior can be achieved by "manually" configuring software that acts as a secondary server for the root-zone (see {{RFC8806}} Section B.1.
+While {{RFC8806}} behavior can be achieved by "manually" configuring software that acts as a secondary server for the IANA root zone (see {{RFC8806}} Section B.1.
 Example Configuration: BIND 9.12 and Section B.2 Example Configuration: Unbound 1.8), most resolver implementations now support simpler, and more robust, configuration mechanisms to enable this support.
-For example, ISC BIND 9.14 and above supports "mirror" zones, Unbound 1.9 supports "auth-zone", and Knot Resolver uses its "prefill" module to load the root zone information.
+For example, ISC BIND 9.14 and above supports "mirror" zones, Unbound 1.9 supports "auth-zone", and Knot Resolver uses its "prefill" module to load the IANA root zone information.
 See Appendix A for configuration details.
-In addition to providing simpler configuration of the LocalRoot mechanism, these mechanisms support "falling back" to querying the root-servers directly if they are unable to fetch the entire root zone.
+In addition to providing simpler configuration of the LocalRoot mechanism, these mechanisms support "falling back" to querying the root-servers directly if they are unable to fetch the entire IANA root zone.

 # Conventions and Definitions {#definitions}